-Existing COPD prevalence data vary widely due to differences in survey methods, diagnostic criteria, and analytical approaches.
-(14) Of note, all of these epidemiologic studies defined COPD by spirometry alone and not by the combination of symptoms and spirometry.
+Existing COPD prevalence data vary widely due to differences in survey methods, diagnostic criteria, and analytical approaches.(3) Of note, all of these epidemiologic studies defined COPD by spirometry alone.
 The lowest estimates of prevalence are those based on self-reporting of a doctor's diagnosis of COPD, or equivalent condition.
-For example, most national data show that < 6% of the adult population have been told that they have COPD.
-(17) This is likely to be a reflection of the widespread under-recognition and under-diagnosis of COPD.
-(18)
+For example, most national data show that < 6% of the adult population have been told that they have COPD.(23) This is likely to be a reflection of the widespread under-recognition and under-diagnosis of COPD.(24)

 Data are emerging that enable more accurate estimates of COPD prevalence.
 A number of systematic reviews and meta-analyses provide evidence that the prevalence of COPD is appreciably higher in smokers and ex-smokers compared to non-smokers, in those ≥ 40 years of age compared to those < 40, and in men compared to women.
-(19-21) The Latin American Project for the Investigation of Obstructive Lung Disease (PLATINO)(22) examined the prevalence of post-bronchodilator airflow obstruction among persons ≥ 40 years in one major city from each of five Latin American countries - Brazil, Chile, Mexico, Uruguay, and Venezuela.
+(25-27) The Latin American Project for the Investigation of Obstructive Lung Disease (PLATINO)(28) examined the prevalence of post-bronchodilator airflow obstruction among persons ≥ 40 years in one major city from each of five Latin American countries - Brazil, Chile, Mexico, Uruguay, and Venezuela.
 The prevalence of COPD increased steeply with age, with the highest prevalence among those > 60 years.
 Prevalence in the total population ranged from 7.8% in Mexico City to 19.7% in Montevideo, Uruguay.
-The prevalence was appreciably higher in men than in women, (22) which contrasts with findings from European cities such as Salzburg, Austria.
-(23) The Burden of Obstructive Lung Diseases (BOLD) program used standardized methodology comprising questionnaires and pre- and post-bronchodilator spirometry to assess prevalence and risks for COPD globally in people aged ≥ 40 years.
-(23-25) BOLD reported an overall prevalence of COPD of 11.8% (SE 7.9) for men and 8.5% (SE 5.8) for women(26) and a substantial prevalence of COPD of 3%-11% among never-smokers.
-(26) BOLD examined the prevalence of COPD in north and sub-Saharan Africa and Saudi Arabia and found similar results.
-(27-30) Based on BOLD and other large scale epidemiological studies, it is estimated that the global prevalence of COPD is 10.3% (95% confidence interval (CI) 8.2%,12.8%).(19,31) With the increasing prevalence of smoking in LMICs, and aging populations in high-income countries, the prevalence of COPD is expected to rise.
+The prevalence was appreciably higher in men than in women, (28) which contrasts with findings from European cities such as Salzburg, Austria.
+(29) Analyses of the GBD database suggests an overall increase in COPD prevalence in females while it has decreased in males and in some countries in the European Union between 2001 and 2019.
+(30) The Burden of Obstructive Lung Diseases (BOLD) program used standardized methodology comprising questionnaires and pre- and post-bronchodilator spirometry to assess prevalence and risks for COPD globally in people aged ≥ 40 years.
+(29.31.32) BOLD reported an overall prevalence of COPD of 11.8% (standard error (SE) 7.9) for men and 8.5% (SE 5.8) for women (33) and a substantial prevalence of COPD of 3%-11% among never-smokers.
+(33) BOLD examined the prevalence of COPD in north and sub-Saharan Africa and Saudi Arabia and found similar results.
+34 27 Based on BOLD and other large scale epidemiological studies, it is estimated that the global prevalence of COPD is 10.3% (95% confidence interval (CI) 8.2%,12.8%).
+(25.38) With the increasing prevalence of smoking in LMICs, and aging populations in high-income countries, the prevalence of COPD is expected to rise.
+(39)